facebook/react-native-website/website/versioned_docs/version-0.72/accessibility.md

 </Text>
 ```

 In the above example method `addOne` changes the state variable `count`.
-As soon as an end user clicks the TouchableWithoutFeedback, TalkBack reads text in the Text view because of its `accessibilityLiveRegion="polite"` property.
+When the TouchableWithoutFeedback is triggered, TalkBack reads the text in the Text view because of its `accessibilityLiveRegion="polite"` property.

 ### `accessibilityRole`

-`accessibilityRole` communicates the purpose of a component to the user of an assistive technology.
+`accessibilityRole` communicates the purpose of a component to the user of assistive technology.

 `accessibilityRole` can be one of the following:

 - **adjustable** Used when an element can be "adjusted" (e.g. a slider).
 - **alert** Used when an element contains important text to be presented to the user.
 - **button** Used when the element should be treated as a button.
-- **checkbox** Used when an element represents a checkbox which can be checked, unchecked, or have mixed checked state.
+- **checkbox** Used when an element represents a checkbox that can be checked, unchecked, or have a mixed checked state.
 - **combobox** Used when an element represents a combo box, which allows the user to select among several choices.
 - **header** Used when an element acts as a header for a content section (e.g. the title of a navigation bar).
 - **image** Used when the element should be treated as an image.
-Can be combined with button or link, for example.
+Can be combined with a button or link.
 - **imagebutton** Used when the element should be treated as a button and is also an image.
 - **keyboardkey** Used when the element acts as a keyboard key.
 - **link** Used when the element should be treated as a link.